reeves999999/SourceCode/SourceCode.Web/README.txt

 Missed out, but would have added, given time:

 -Something other than jQuery! - As Bootstrap uses this and I wanted Bootstrap I just stuck with it and its jQuery-based scripting
--Fluent API
+-Fluent API for ClientProject
 -CQRS
 -Swagger
--Separate API,MVC and Service projects
--Separate Identity and Application DB contexts
+-Separate API,MVC, Domain and Service projects -Separate Identity and Application DB contexts
--Hand crafted my own HTML - used Inspinia Bootstrap wrapper for headstart -React for front end interaction
+-React for front end interaction
--Move connection string into Key Vault or similar -Auth and roles
+-Move connection string into Key Vault or similar -Authentication and roles
 -JWT for APIs
 -Centralised, sharable JS modules
 -Polly (API retries)